ThibArg/nuxeo-fujixerox/README.md

 This plug-in adds an operation, `ValidatePictureMetadata` which throws an explicit error if the picture embedded in the nuxeo document has no resolution or no color space.

-As for other plug-ins, to use the operaiton in your Studio project, you need to add its JSON definition to Settings & Versioning > Registries > Automation Operations.
+As for other plug-ins, to use the operation in your Studio project, you need to add its JSON definition to Settings & Versioning > Registries > Automation Operations.
 You can add the following declaring:

 ```
 {